cr1tbit/simsim800/README.md

 of data with SIM800 module is by GET request, with URL like this: http://example.com/api?payload=HERE_COMES_THE_PAYLOAD.

+This method has been proven to be quite strudy in my previous project.

+For more info I suggest checking this [link.](https://m2msupport.net/m2msupport/athttppara-set-paramaters-for-http-connection/)

 ## How do I
 **Implement** and then **attach** your own variants of these functions (just like in mock_main.c):